What to buy a cyclist for Christmas...

 Tell us in the comments below, we'd love to know!

-And finally - if you're still in need of inspiration (surely not?!), take a look at our pick of the best cycling gifts for him/her and also our cycling gear page.
+And finally - if you're still in need of inspiration (surely not?!), take a look at our pick of the best cycling gifts for him/her, our 10 best cycling gifts (chosen by the experts), our pick of the best cycling posters and also our cycling gear page.
 You'll find more of our favourite cycling kit, much of which has travelled the world with us!